OmarZayed98/Pisecure/README.md

 NOTE: We did not include our model trainer or the datasets in the project.

+You also need to fill in the email information in send_mail.py

 How to run
 1) add users then run addingUsers.py script
 2)  run the trainingTheModel.py